bufbuild/protoschema-plugins/README.md

 - `bundle` - One of `true`, `false`, or `all`.
 Defaults to `all`.
 If `true`, only the bundle schema will be generated.
 If `false`, only the non-bundle schema will be generated.
 If `all`, both schemas will be generated.
-The bundle schema includes all dependencies in a single file, while the non-bundle schema includes each dependency in its own file.
+The bundle schema includes all dependencies in a single file, while the non-bundle schema references the dependencies in separate files.
 - `names` - One of `json`, `proto`, or `all`, optionally suffixed with `-strict`.
 Defaults to `all`.
   If `json`, the JSON field name schema will be generated (e.g. `productId`, `productName`).
   If `proto`,the Protobuf field name schema will be generated (e.g. `product_id`, `product_name`).